ossf/scorecard/checks/checks.md

 ## Security-Policy

 This check tries to determine if a project has published a security policy.
+The [security policy](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository) informs the community where to report vulnerabilities.
+The abence of the file means vulnerabilities may not be patched promptly or be disclosed before they are patched.
+A low score is considered 'High' risk.
-It works by looking for a file named `SECURITY.md` (case-insensitive) in a few well-known directories.
+The works by looking for a file named `SECURITY.md` (case-insensitive) in a few well-known directories.

 **Remediation steps**
 - Place a security policy file `SECURITY.md` in the root directory of your repository.
 This makes it easily discoverable by a vulnerability reporter.